 Students completing the Three Seas program have acquired the skill set needed to pursue exciting opportunities in marine research.
 Our alumni have gained admission to the best graduate schools and are now leaders in their field.

-During the summer immediately following the Three Seas program, we have had huge success in placing our students in exciting positions.
+During the summer between the two Three Seas semester, we have had huge success in placing our students in exciting co-op and internship positions and in assisting students choose complementary coursework.
 Over the past decade our students have been engaged in research efforts in Australia, the Bahamas, California, French Polynesia, Florida, the Galapagos Islands, Hawaii, Jamaica, Maine, Massachusetts, Maryland, Rhode Island, Taiwan, and the United States Virgin Islands.